How to Integrate Cats

 Once things go badly between cats new to each other, it is difficult to get them to go well.
 If you thought it would be fine to move on to the next step, but the cats turned out not to be ready, simply back track to the previous step for a few more days.
 Click on the names for each step below to get more details about that step and the reasons for doing those steps.

 - Isolation: Isolate the new cat completely for a few days, and especially until the new cat has been examined by a vet to be checked for any illnesses, diseases and parasites.
-The new cat also needs time to calm down and get used to being in a strange place, before he or she is in a good frame of mind to meet other cats.
+The new cat also needs time to calm down and get used to being in a strange place, as well as getting used to the new people, before he or she is in a good frame of mind to meet other cats.

-- Visual Familiarization: Seeing each other with no physical contact, such as from a slightly cracked opened door a few times a day.
+- Visual Familiarization: Seeing each other with no physical contact, such as from a slightly cracked opened door, or in a large carrier, a few times a day for a short time period (stopping if there is prolonged hissing, growling or other aggressive behaviors).
 This is done along with Scent Familiarization.

-- Developing Positive Associations: Start developing positive associations with no physical contact, such as by feeding the cats on opposite sides of a door when cracked opened and even when it is shut.
+- Developing Positive Associations: Start developing positive associations with no physical contact, such as by feeding the cats tastly canned food or treats on opposite sides of a door when cracked opened and even when it is shut.
 Continue with the above steps as well.

 - Separation Signs of Hostilities: Separate the cats at signs of hostilities, or great fear.
 Learn cat body language to tell when a problem is starting.
 Click on the name of this step to read about cat body language and to see some pictures.